James Markgraf avatar

 Nov 3, 2024

-Both posts are from beginners in astrophotography seeking advice and feedback on their imaging techniques and results.
+Both posts are from beginners in astrophotography seeking feedback on their imaging and processing work.